Cognigy/Documentation/docs/insights/dashboards/engagement.md

 ### Positive Ratings

-This indicates the total number of Positive Ratings the end user has given.
+Displays the total number of Positive Ratings the end user has given.

 Source table: